 Award-winning author Amanda Faith may have been raised in Dayton, but her heart and home is in the South.
 With a lifelong love of teaching and writing, she had plenty of encouragement from teachers and friends along the way.
 Loving a good puzzle has always been a fascination, and writing gives her the outlet to put all the pieces together.
 Being adventurous and loving to try new things, it wasn’t long before her characters found themselves in unusual situations.
 She loves to put people from two different worlds into new situations and to see how they interact, taking them on journeys they would never have normally experienced.
-Her current adventure is working as a high school English professor turned Media Specialist, writing, and doing paranormal investigations doesn’t slow her down from having a great time with a plethora of hobbies.
-Her published credits include short stories, poetry, several journal articles, her doctoral dissertation, and her award-winning book Strength of Spirit.
+Her current adventure working as a high school English professor turned Media Specialist, writing, and doing paranormal investigations doesn’t slow her down from having a great time with a plethora of hobbies.
+Her published credits include several short stories, poetry, several journal articles, her doctoral dissertation, and her award-winning book Strength of Spirit.
+With multiple degrees, she has a passion for learning and exploring new venues.
 She is a staff writer for The Daily Dragon at Dragon Con.
-She has a Bachelor of Arts in English, a Masters in Education-English, and a Doctorate in Education-Teacher Leadership.

 As Louise Herring-Jones, Amy Herring writes mainstream, historical, and speculative fiction as well as non-fiction.
 Her stories have been included in anthologies, most recently “Michaelis and the Dew Shades” in Fae Visions of the Mediterranean: An Anthology of Horrors and Wonders of the Sea (Futurefire.net Publishing, 2016), "Tender" in Life on the Rez (Tree-Lion Press, 2016), and "Moundville Revisited" in Ruins Excavation (Hadley Rille Books, 2015).
 She practices law in Alabama and is an advocate for privacy rights, First Amendment guarantees, and other constitutionally protected freedoms.
 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.